Combating inflation

 “It feels like inflation gets worse and worse every day and nobody is taking action.
 Gas prices haven’t dropped to what they were a few years ago and I just wonder when it will end.
 I feel like what Powell is doing is more effective than other recent solutions,” junior Aaron Wilson said.

-The chairman faced some pushback from Democrats on the Senate panel who blamed inflation on corporate greed and price gouging and said the Fed should reconsider its rate hikes.
-Senator Elizabeth Warren, a frequent Powell critic, charged that the Fed’s inflation goals will put two million people out of work.
+The chairman faced criticism from democrats on the Senate panel and said the Fed should reconsider its rate increases.
+Senator Elizabeth Warren, charged the Fed’s inflation goals will put two million people out of work.
 The Fed has raised its benchmark fund rate eight times over the past year to its current targeted level between 4.5%-4.75%.
-On its face, the fund’s rate sets what banks charge each other for overnight lending.
-But it feeds through to a multitude of other consumer debt products such as mortgages, auto loans and credit cards.
+The fund’s rate determines what banks charge each other for overnight lending.
+But other consumer debt products such as mortgages, auto loans and credit cards seem to arise.